Ash Center for Democratic Governance and Innovation The Transparency Policy Project

 November 2010

 Based on a wiki platform, Participedia is a new tool for strengthening democracy.
 The main content of this new site consists of user-generated articles which describe and assess participatory governance throughout the world.
-Visit site.
+Visit the website.

 Behavioral Economics and Regulatory Design